LittleCodingLoser/GaussianElimination/README.md

-# GaussianElimination
+# GaussianJordanElimination
-An application of Gaussian elimination, implemented in C++.
+An application of Gaussian-Jordan elimination, implemented in C++.
 You can either use it to solve complex simultaneous equations or get the inverse matrix of a square matrix

 ## How to use it?
 Clone this repo, or if you're lazy then you can simply copy the cpp file and paste it into some random online compiler.<br>